Manchester Alexander Technique

 A first class professional training

 MATTS graduates are certificated by The Society of Teachers of the Alexander Technique (STAT) and are eligible to join the Society as a Teaching Member.
-STAT is the oldest and largest lead professional body for AT teachers in the UK with its many affiliated societies around the world.
-STAT Teaching Members are eligible to become members of the Complementary and Natural Healthcare Council, which is accredited by the Professional Standards Authority.
+STAT is the oldest and by far the largest representative body for AT teachers in the UK and is affiliated with all of the major representative societies around the world.

 A great environment